 Your photographs can be lessons in themselves.

-Let your camera look into the bonsai tree rather than down on it.
-Either get the tree up to eye level or squat down to take the picture!
+Looking down on this companion plant with bronzes, you may have missed the snails!
+Let your camera look into the bonsai tree and/or companion, rather than down on it.
+Either get the tree up to eye level or, if necessary, squat down to take the picture!

 Although your pictures may not be show stoppers, someday you may be glad you wiped off your bonsai pot, trimmed that scraggly branch and weeded your tree before snapping the shot.